grkml/sparse-matrices/README.md

 # Sparse Matrices
-In numerical analysis, we often come encounter large sparse matrices, where almost all of the elements are 0 or some default value.
+In numerical analysis, we often encounter large sparse matrices, where almost all of the elements are 0 or some default value.
 This behavior is especially common in machine learning applications, and finding an efficient way to represent this data struture in memory is very important.
 Here is a simple (but small-scale) example of this behavior:

 ![Sparse Matrix Example](https://github.com/gurkamalpsc/sparse-matrices/blob/master/readme-images/sparse_matrix_example.png)
 ## Real World Applications